Maui Scuba Certification: How to Prepare

 PADI eLearning quickly became the most widely used method to complete the Open Water Diver certification.
 PADI eLearning is comprehensive and prepares you for the ocean training portion of the course.
 Not only does it walk you through the chapters in the manual, but it also administers the quizzes and final exams before you even begin working with your instructor!

 This program is very beneficial for anyone with limited vacation time in Maui.
-Don’t spend precious beach time answering quizzes and exams when you can utilize PADI eLearning.
-Get your academics done at home and focus on scuba diving with us while you are visiting Maui.
+Don’t spend your precious beach time answering quizzes and exams when you can utilize PADI eLearning.
+Get your academics done at home and focus on scuba diving while you visit Maui.
+Even though eLearning costs more than purchasing a paper manual, many divers prefer eLearning because of its convenience, preparation, and ease of completion!
+Contact us to get access to eLearning when making your Open Water Diver course reservation.

 PADI Open Water Manual, 2015 Edition

-Your instructor will go over each chapter of the manual with you to make sure that you understand all of the information before administering the tests.
+Your instructor goes over each chapter of the manual with you to make sure that you understand all of the information before administering each test.
 Naturally, this requires you to complete much of the academics while on vacation since your instructor must be present to go over the chapters and administer the tests.
-On a typical day with Banyan Tree Divers, this will add about two hours to each day of your scuba certification course.
+On a typical day, this could add at least three hours per day of your scuba certification course.
+Six-plus hours in total!

-At the time of writing, a PADI Open Water manual 2015 edition is available on Amazon for $70.20.
-If you want to save a bit of money and don’t mind doing homework during your Maui visit, this might be the best option.
-Make sure you buy the 2015 EDITION!
+At the time of writing, a PADI Open Water manual 2015 edition is available on Amazon for $62.00.
+If you want to save money and don’t mind homework during your Maui vacation, this might be your best option.
+But make sure to buy the 2015 EDITION or newer!
 The PADI Open Water course has evolved over the years, and books published before 2015 are too old-fashioned.